Tax

 Zoho books is becoming an ever more popular choice for expats running businesses.

-You can try the software for free, but officially prices start at just $10 (£7.80) a month, but that doesn’t mean you don’t get a complete software package.
+Plans range from £12 to £199/month, but its free for businesses with annual revenue below £35K (or currency equivalent), but that doesn’t mean you don’t get a complete software package.
 In fact, Zoho Books does a lot of the same things as Sage.
 And to be honest, oftentimes users find it more intuitive to use and far more scalable.

 Sage is good for small businesses of less than 10 employees, but for anything larger Zoho books starts to come into its own.